Michalis Karaiskos

 Groundwork image

 The starting point of my painting is landscape.
-To start working, I set myself up within the landscape (on the spot) because I believe that it is of utmost importance that, during the project's production, one feels the immediacy of experience.
+To start working, I set myself up within the landscape (on the spot) because I believe that it is of utmost importance that, during the work production, one feels the immediacy of the experience of observing.
 In this way, I can sense the weather parameters within which the landscape is immersed, while by direct observation, I can ensure multiple points of perspective compared to what the use of a photo would offer me.
 I usually elect to paint deserted, empty or semi-abandoned by human presence places because of the eerie, melancholic dimension they exude.
-It is important to note that my approach in painting is by no means limited to the literary "illustration" of the subject matter.
+It is important to note that my approach to painting is by no means limited to the literary "illustration" of the subject matter.
 Instead, my perception process is an abstract study of geological morphologic incidents, simulating a cartography process.

-In artworks including human figures, I create a kind of theatrical setting in my studio, where the model fits into it semantically, taking on a role.
+In artworks including human figures, I create a sort of theatrical setting in my studio, a 'mise en scene' where the model fits into it semantically, taking on a role.
 I tend to paint my setups in life-size as my goal is to produce an image that is too "vivid", not only through the realistic painting effect on the actual scale but also at the level of narration.
 Through this project, I try to address existential issues of identity, gender, and the relationship between the two genders.

 Finally, I must note that I feel the need to move to different realms of visual style from time to time, as this prevents a "drying up" of creativity, while on the contrary, introduces fresh perspectives and ideas.